Thank you for your interest! The next OpenTafl Computer Tafl Open will be played in December, 2022.

 3. How will this work?

 At the highest level, you will write an artificial intelligence to play tafl games.
 (See below for the rules.)
 Games will be played using OpenTafl as a host for external engines.
 This feature is currently available in the stable build of OpenTafl.
 The specification for the engine protocol is available here, and the referenced OpenTafl Notation specification is available here.
 Your submission should be targeted and, if necessary, compiled, for 64-bit Linux.
-Java submissions will be run against the latest version of Java 8.
-Your AI will play in its own Amazon EC2 c4.large instance, with two CPU cores and 3.75 gigabytes of RAM, connecting with the tournament server over the network.
+Java submissions will be run against the latest version of Java 11.
+Your AI will play in its own Amazon EC2 large compute-optimized instance, connecting with the tournament server over the network.

 Your submission will be due on December 15th.
 The tournament will be played in two stages: a round-robin stage, to determine initial rankings and seeds, and a single-elimination bracket stage, to crown the overall champion.
 Each matchup will be two games long, each AI playing each side once.
 If one AI wins both games, that AI is the victor.
 If each AI wins one game, the AI which wins in the fewest moves is the victor.
 All games will be played with three ten-second overtime periods and no main time.
 Following the championship match, I hope to find a human tafl champion willing to face the computer champion in an exhibition match.
 The human player will have the choice of time control, within reasonable limits.

 4. What are the rules for the tafl game my AI should play?

 The variant for this tournament will be Fetlar Computer Rules tafl.
 Take the rules for Fetlar (available here), and apply the following modifications:

 - No draws are allowed.
 Draw fort formations, where the king is free to move inside an invincible formation of defenders, have no special meaning.